Mitt Romney 2008 presidential campaign: Campaign developments 2007

 Romney on March 3, 2007, won the Conservative Political Action Conference (CPAC) Straw Poll.
 He received 21% of the vote.
 Rudy Giuliani received 17%, Senator Sam Brownback received 15%, and Senator John McCain received 12%.
 1,705 attendees voted.

 Romney held numerous "Ask Mitt Anything" sessions in his 2008 campaign.
 The first "Ask Mitt Anything" session was held on April 3, 2007, in Derry, New Hampshire, and his second the following day in Urbandale, Iowa.
-The sessions were open forums that allow opportunities for locals to ask Romney questions pertaining to his views and policies.
+The sessions were open forums that allowed opportunities for locals to ask Romney questions pertaining to his views and policies.
 One of the first "Ask Mitt Anything" events in New Hampshire was held at Saint Anselm College as seen in the adjacent image.
 Sessions were held in almost every state Romney visited, including locations such as town halls, restaurants, universities, hotels, and music halls.
 In preparation for the Ames Straw Poll, Romney held a three-day, 14-city "Ask Mitt Anything" Iowa tour leading up to the poll.

 In June 2007, a section of a four-part series on Romney from The Boston Globe documented how during a family vacation taken in 1983, Romney strapped a kennel with his dog Seamus to the roof of his station wagon for the 12-hour trip from Massachusetts to Ontario.
 Presented in the articles as an example of Romney's ability to deal with trying circumstances, the incident received nationwide media attention when journalists and animal activists criticized Romney's strapping of the dog to the roof for a 12-hour summer trip.
 Romney said that the dog had a windshield and he "jumped right in" and loved the ride.